What is impact?

 Why “impact capitalist” and not “social entrepreneur?”
 How are they different?

-Both have social benefit as a core component.
+Both have societal benefit as a core component.
 However, they differ on many key points.
 An impact capitalist considers business and market demand, while a social entrepreneur thinks curing social ills independent of markets.
 An impact capitalist happily pursues abundance (or a profit) and a social entrepreneur is satisfied with sustainability (which is “just enough” to continue existence) while attempting to draw upon business techniques to find solutions to social problems first.
 Impact capitalists do not seek support from government or donations to make impact and profit.
 The market determines direction and success (or failure).
 Social entrepreneurs pursue activities beyond free-market capitalism principles to advance their agenda or proposed solutions.

 Impact capitalists are focused on adding value for others within the marketplace.
 And impact can be accomplished at the individual level, which makes a social impact.
 Social entrepreneurs are often social activists pushing their solutions into the system.
 We believe that many social entrepreneurs (and society in general) are better served to think of themselves as impact capitalists.
 Impact best comes through mutual benefit rather than one-sided advancement of agenda.
 However, this does not mean we dismiss actions where market forces and economics are an obstacle or at odds with success (there are roles for not-for-profits and philanthropy).